-How can we design and evaluate trustworthy user interfaces and interaction paradigms to interact with heterogeneous and ambiguous sets of 2D and 3D data?
+How to design & evaluate user interfaces as well as interaction paradigms for accessing heterogeneous sets of 2D & 3D data involving uncertainty?

 Specifically, he works on a multi-layer interface , which currently involves two specific interface layers: